 Experts also found that cataract surgery to treat narrow-angle glaucoma resulted in:9

 - Less need for future glaucoma surgeries

 Laser iridotomy is a surgical treatment for closed-angle and narrow-angle glaucoma.
-It uses a laser beam to create a small hole in the iris (color part of the eye) to allow eye fluid to flow regularly and lower eye pressure.
+It uses a laser beam to create a small hole in the iris.
+This allows eye fluid to flow regularly and lower eye pressure.